cheng-li/pyramid/README.md

     * Gaussian Mixture
     * Bernoulli Mixture

+_At the moment, not all algorithms are released yet.
+We are actively working on tidying up the source files and adding documentations.
+We will release a few algorithms at a time when they are ready and hope to have all available soon!_
 ## **Requirements**
-If you just want to use pyramid as a command line tool, all you need is [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+If you just want to use pyramid as a command line tool (which is very simple), all you need is [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-If you are a Java developer and wish to call pyramid Java APIs, you will also need [Maven](https://maven.apache.org/).
+If you are also a Java developer and wish to call Pyramid Java APIs, you will also need [Maven](https://maven.apache.org/).

 ## **Setup**
 Pyramid doesn't require any installation effort.
-You can simply download a pre-compiled package from the [project release page](https://github.com/cheng-li/pyramid/releases).
-Decompress the file, move into the created folder and type
+All you need is downloading the latest [pre-compiled package] (https://github.com/cheng-li/pyramid/releases) (with a name like pyramid-x.x.x.zip) and decompressing it.
+Now you can move into the created folder and type

 `./pyramid welcome config/welcome.properties`

-A welcome message will show up on your screen.
+You will see a welcome message and that means everything is working perfectly.
 ## **Command Line Usage**
-All commands are in the following format:
+All algorithms implemented in Pyramid can be run though a simple command.
+All commands have the following format:

 `./pyramid <app_name> <properties_file>`

+`pyramid` is a launcher script which invokes an algorithm/application specified by the user.

-The `<app_name>` is case-insensitive.
+The `<app_name>` is the algorithm/application name and is case-insensitive.
+The list of available algorithms and  applications can be found in the Wiki.

+The `<properties_file>` is the only direct input file for the program.
+It is used to provide all program configurations, such as input dataset path, program output path, and learning algorithm hyper parameters.
 The `<properties_file>` can be specified by either an absolute or a relative path.

 Example: